 - Vegetarians come from a good place, but they just don’t have enough information.

 - Vegetarian diet is better than the SAD (Standard American Diet), but a healthy carnivore diet is better yet.

 - We are all silly and make imperfect decisions.
 Though I am committed to my present preferences, I am willing to change again if the evidence is clear.
 Meanwhile, I smile.

 - Do you see the parallels to changing religion?

 - Do you agree that we are silly in everything we do.
 Or is it just me?
 Have you ever done anything like this?

 - Can you think of other framing concepts I could embrace to package my contradictions?

 - See my other Confession Tales

 - See this article by Jill Dubisch’s: “Religious Aspects of the Health Food Movement”.
-It is my hope that this post and Dubsiche’s article (found 1 year after writing this) may help some Atheists see that though they may feel so superior to believers, they may be blind to how they do the same sort of religion-building in secular arenas of their life: like diet, politics, sex … Likewise, believers may understand this phenomena and then see how their religion is doing something very similar.
+It is my hope that this post and Dubsiche’s article may help some Atheists see that though they may feel so superior to believers, they may be blind to how they do the same sort of quasi-religion-building [identity anchors] in secular arenas of their life: like diet, politics, sex … Likewise, believers may understand this phenomena and then see how their religion is doing something very similar for them.